jscottpilgrim/Pokemotes/README.md

   - !toggleRepeats
     - Flips the value of ALLOW_REPEATS (explained above)

+### TwitchPlaysPokemon
+- Use these commands to enable/disable 'Twitch Plays' mode where chat can control the game via text in chat (a, b, left, right, up, down, start, select)
+  - !tpstart
+  - !tpstop

 ### Gotchas
-This game is still in a beta phase, so there are a number of improvements to be made.
-The comprehensive list of known issues is listed under Issues, but here are some important ones to be aware of:
 - Gifted Pokemon have not been implemented.
 That means that your first Pokemon will be a regular Pokemon.
-It will actually change species after a while.
-- The game will crash after meeting a large number of Pokemon.
-I am unsure how many, but the first time it crashed on me was after playing for 8 straight hours.
+- Gamegets glitchy sometimes graphically.
+- Emotes sometimes evolve into other emotes or pokemon.
+Bug or feature?
+You decide!

 # Troubleshooting
 - If double clicking on any of the python scripts doesn't work, try the following: